carpdiem/carpdiem.github.io/_projects/How-do-you-learn-(Extended)-Kalman-Filters.markdown

 As for that course itself, Gilbert Strang is [somewhat of a legend](https://en.wikipedia.org/wiki/Gilbert_Strang), especially in the linear algebra community, and I cannot recommend highly enough pouring your time and energy into investing in a deep understanding of the fundamentals, like this linear algebra course.
 I have personally taken courses in linear algebra seven or eight times in my career, at least three of which have been repeated self-study of this very OCW course.

 Plus, it's convenient.
-There are about 24 lectures (read: episodes), and each is about an hour long (or only 30-40min, if you watch them on 1.5-2x speed, which I highly recommend; doing so makes the lectures much more exciting, and makes you much less likely to fall asleep during them! download and watch them with as fast of a plaback speed as you can manage!).
+There are about 24 lectures (read: episodes), and each is about an hour long (or only 30-40min, if you watch them on 1.5-2x speed, which I highly recommend; doing so makes the lectures much more exciting, and makes you much less likely to fall asleep during them! download and watch them with as fast of a playback speed as you can manage!).
 Now, 24 episodes is about one season of a TV show (or two, if they have shorter seasons like Stranger Things), and I *know* you're capable of watching your way through one of those, so get to this!
 Watch the lectures.
 Do the problem sets.
 Learn linear algebra.

 ### Are gaussians your friends?